1947 Chinese National Assembly election: Background

-In December 1946, the Constitutional Assembly adopted the new Constitution, effective from 25 December 1947.
+In December 1946, the Constituent Assembly adopted the new Constitution, effective from 25 December 1947.
 Delegates for National Assembly shall be elected before the constitution came into effect, which would be similar to Electoral College in the United States.
 In April 1947, China Democratic Socialist Party and Chinese Youth Party entered the re-organised Nationalist government.
 The two minority parties demanded to field 238 and 288 candidates in the election, despite significantly higher than their representations in the Constitutional Assembly.
 They also proposed the proportional representation in the election and was rejected.
 John Leighton Stuart, Ambassador of the United States to China, criticised the minority of their greed for power.
 He later recommended postponing the election as it could endanger peace negotiation of civil war, but Chiang insisted the election as the key step for constitutional governance.

 Overview, criticism, reactions

 The election was held between 21 and 23 November 1947 across China.
 Single non-transferable vote was used as the electoral system.
 With an empty ballot, voters were required to write down the name of the candidates voting for.
 Along with underdeveloped voter identification system, large number of invalid ballots were found and fraud was widely reported.

 The election received mixed reaction within China, with some praising the expansion of voting rights to women and farmers while denouncing the election as lacking other essential elements of democracy, but still general appreciation internationally.
 Ambassador Stuart commented that, despite the unsatisfactory conditions of the election, the election marked the start of democracy in China.